alvaroschipper/dicker/README.md

 # dicker
-dicker; cure your bad habit of mistyping docker
+dicker, cure your bad habit of mistyping docker.